Last Updated: February 27, 2021

 - IDPH is required to submit daily inventory reports to CDC.
 Daily reports must be submitted to CDC by 4:00 p.m.
 CST.
 Reporting frequency and required data metrics will be updated as more guidance is received from CDC.

-- IDPH will create reports that evaluate timeliness and completeness of reporting of COVID-19 vaccine administration at the organization and facility level.
+- IDPH will evaluate timeliness and completeness of reporting in VaccineFinder and I-CARE of COVID-19 vaccine administration at the organization and facility level.
 These teams will reach out to COVID-19 providers who are not reporting every 24 hours and help with troubleshooting barriers to successful reporting.
 All providers must abide by CDC program requirements to be authorized to receive vaccine.

-- IDPH will regularly pull reports from I-CARE identifying how many vaccines have been administered, how much vaccine is on hand, and vaccination administration versus documentation entry timestamps.
-This will provide insight into accurate and complete documentation.
+- IDPH will regularly use data provided in I-CARE and VaccineFinder to identify how many vaccines have been administered, how much vaccine is on hand, and vaccination administration versus documentation entry timestamps.
+This will provide insight into accurate and complete status of vaccine operations in the state.

 Vaccine Administration Tracking